eliranwong/OpenHebrewBible/010-BHS-paragraph-and-poetic-line-division/Readme.md

-Work out paragraph divisions and poetry formatting of the text of BHS, with reference to formattings in New English Translation.
+Work out paragraph divisions and poetry formatting of the text of BHS.